Skip to content. | Skip to navigation

 There's something more to say about "it doesn't always click".

 It's tempting to focus on and seek out the adept dancers who are easier to dance with, and/or make it easier to get to your frontiers.
 The often less obvious question is what can be discovered and fostered in every dance, regardless of your own or your partner's experience, etc. I see this question - how to find what's possible in each dance - as an essential part of the practice.
 It can be challenging in fundamental ways.
-Ultimately, though, it's an essential route to discovery and more enjoyable dances.
+Ultimately, though, it's a fundamental route to discovery and more enjoyable dances.

 Daniel Barbiero and me improvising a "Duet